shaikhq/db2-langchain-rag-local/README.md

-# RAG with IBM Db2 & Local LLMs
+# RAG with IBM Db2 & Local LLMs in Red Hat Linux

 A Retrieval-Augmented Generation (RAG) pipeline that answers questions by grounding responses in web content stored in **IBM Db2's vector database**.
 This project leverages **Db2's native vector search capabilities** and the **official LangChain-Db2 connector** for seamless integration with local LLM models.